coderAM1/godoit/README.md

 # godoit
-GoDoIt is a task manager service for go
+GoDoIt is a task overseer service for go

+## In development and afterwards still need thorough testing